stabix/stabix/doc/slip_transmission.rst

     .. math:: m_{GSF}^{'} = \frac{\sum_{\alpha} \sum_{\beta} m_{\alpha\beta}^{'} \left(m^{\alpha} m^{\beta} \right)}{\sum_{\alpha} \sum_{\beta} \left(m^{\alpha} m^{\beta} \right)}
         :label: SchmidFactor_weighting_mprime

-  In 2016, Tsuru et al. proposed a new criterion, based on the :math:`N` factor, for the transferability of dislocations through  a  GB that  considers  both  the intergranular  crystallographic  orientation  of slip systems and the applied stress condition [#Tsuru_2016]_   .
+  In 2016, Tsuru et al. proposed a new criterion, based on the :math:`N` factor, for the transferability of dislocations through  a  GB that  considers  both  the intergranular  crystallographic  orientation  of slip systems and the applied stress condition [#Tsuru_2016]_.

 Relationships between slip transmission criteria
 -----------------------------------------------------------------------

   Some authors proposed to study relationships between slip transmission criteria [#Guo_2014]_ and [#Wang_2016]_.
-  Thus, it is possible to find in the literature the :math:`m'` parameter plotted in function of the Schmid factor or the misorientation angle.
+  Thus, it is possible to find in the literature the :math:`m'` parameter plotted as a function of the Schmid factor or the misorientation angle.
   Such plots based on experimental values allow to map slip transmissivity at grain boundaries for a given material.

 Slip transmission parameters implemented in the STABiX toolbox